Caroline Howard Jervey

-Biography
+Early life

 Caroline Howard Gilman was born in Charleston, South Carolina, June 1, 1823.
 She was the daughter of Rev. Samuel Gilman, a Unitarian clergyman, and Mrs. Caroline Howard Gilman, the author.

+Career

-In 1840, Miss Gilman married John Wilson Glover (1823–1846), a South Carolina planter, and was left a widow in 1846, with three children, one son and two daughters.
+In 1840, she married John Wilson Glover (1823–1846), a South Carolina planter, and was left a widow in 1846, with three children, one son and two daughters.
 She returned to her father's house, and immediately began to teach, and for fifteen years carried on a successful school in Charleston.

 While engaged in teaching, she wrote papers for magazines, also poems, over the signature of "Caroline Howard"; and her novel, Vernon Grove; or, Hearts as they Are, which appeared serially in the Southern Literary Messenger, and was afterward published by Rudd & Carleton, New York City, passing through several editions, and warmly received by the critics.
 Vernon Grove was copied for the press at night, after Mrs. Glover was in the school-room all day.
 Jervey published Poetry and Prose for the Young in 1856.

 During the war, she removed to a small apartment in Greenville, South Carolina.

-In 1865, she married Lewis (or Louis) Jervey (1819-1900), of Charleston, who had been devotedly-attached to her for many years.
+In 1865, she married Lewis (or Louis) Jervey (1819-1900), of Charleston.
 By this marriage, she had one daughter.